samjulien/writer-dev-workshop/README.md

 # Writer Developer Workshop Resources
-A collection of resources for developers to learn about Writer.

-## Get Started with Writer

 Welcome to Writer\!
 Writer is the full-stack generative AI platform for enterprises.
 You can quickly and easily build and deploy AI apps using our suite of developer tools, which fully integrate with our LLMs, graph-based Retrieval Augmented Generation (RAG), AI guardrails, and more.

 ## What you can do with Writer